JustinGuese/website-document-chat.com/content/english/companies.md

 With Doku-Chat.de, your entire company knowledge becomes instantly available and efficiently usable – exactly where your team needs it: in Microsoft Teams, Slack, WhatsApp, and other tools.
 Our solution takes chatbot functionality to a new level, allowing you and your team to interact directly with company-specific information without having to sift through endless Confluence pages or scattered documents.

-<a id="book_metting" class="btn btn-primary text-white" href="https://outlook.office365.com/owa/calendar/BookameetingwithJustin@datafortress.cloud/bookings/" target="_blank">Free 15-minute Consultation</a>
+<a id="book_meeting" class="btn btn-primary text-white" href="https://outlook.office365.com/owa/calendar/BookameetingwithJustin@datafortress.cloud/bookings/" target="_blank">Free 15-minute Consultation</a>

 ## Use Cases